groksrc/gke_ingress/README.md

-# GKE Container Native Loadbalancing With Fanout Ingress
+# GKE Container-native load balancing with Fanout Ingress
 This repo demonstrates how to configure a single ingress to support multiple app deployments in a simple fanout configuration.